afarhan/sbitxhat/README.md

 Get the latest on the sBitx hat from https://github.com/afarhan/sbitxhat

-In FDIM Conference of 2024, HF Signals gifted sBitx Hat PCBs to promote experimentation with SDRs.
+At the FDIM Conference of 2024, HF Signals gifted sBitx Hat boards to promote experimentation with SDRs.
 This is a repository for the circuit diagram and future software drivers.

 The HAT has three subsystems: